Professional Breeder

 This is one of the most irresponsible bits of advice I have ever seen.
 We don't need more inexperienced backyard breeders filling the community with poor quality "pure" bred dogs.

 The breeding of quality, single breed dogs should be left to experienced, knowledgeable people, not to those whose only qualification is that they got an income tax refund.
-It is the kind of thinking expressed in the AARP article that has filled animal shelter across the country and leads to the euthanasia of millions of animals every year.
+It is the kind of thinking expressed in the AARP article that has filled animal shelters across the country and leads to the euthanasia of millions of animals every year.

 Don't let them get away with this kind of ill conceived advice.
 Right now, while you are thinking about it, send an email to aarp magazine@aarp.org and let them know how you feel.
 Maybe if enough of us write they will publish a "correction" or at least not write this kind of stuff again.
 Thanks.
-Bob
+Bob"

-I no longer use language that accepts the current concept of animals as property, commodities, and/or things.
+"I no longer use language that accepts the current concept of animals as property, commodities, and/or things.
 Rather than refer to myself and others as "owners" of animals, I now refer to myself and others as "guardians" of our animal companions and to animals as "he" or "she" rather than "it".
 I urge you to do the same.
-Patti
+Patti"

-My response to the above people who are incensed with an AARP article suggesting that buying a purebred pet has some advantages:
+My response to the above people who are incensed with an AARP article suggesting that buying a purebred pet has some advantages, as well as a few comments regarding Patti's comments about changing our language (political correctness) in regards to animals:

 Purebreed clubs have long promoted responsible breeding, as well as exceptional attention to caring for your pet etc.